-Benjamin Netanyahu, the ninth and current Prime Minister of Israel, is born in Tel Aviv.
+Benjamin Netanyahu, the ninth Prime Minister of Israel, is born in Tel Aviv.
 Although he spent a good portion of his childhood in Philadelphia, Netanyahu returned to Israel in 1967 to fulfill his service in the IDF, eventually serving in the elite Sayeret Maktal unit until 1972.

 Following his army service, Netanyahu returned to the United States where he attended MIT, interrupting his studies to go back to Israel to participate in the October 1973 Yom Kippur War.
 He completed his degrees and remained in Boston where he worked as a consultant.
-When his brother Yonatan was killed during the 1976 rescue in Entebbe, he returned to Israel in 1978 and began advocating for action against global terrorism.
+After his brother Yonatan was killed during the 1976 rescue in Entebbe, he returned to Israel in 1978 and began advocating for action against global terrorism.

-His command of the English language from his years living in the United States, brought him to the attention of many in the political arena, and in 1982 he began serving as a staff member in the Israeli Embassy in Washington DC.
+His command of the English language from his years living in the United States brought him to the attention of many in the political arena, and in 1982 he began serving as a staff member in the Israeli Embassy in Washington DC.
 From 1984-1988 he was Israel’s ambassador to the United Nations.
 During this period, he was frequently used as a speaker to defend and promote Israel in the American media.